engineeringpenguins/reference/Processes/AD-CertServices.md

 - **SSL** - Secure Socket Layer, a protocol that encrypts data
 - **TLS** - Transport Layer Security, successor to SSL and is a protocol that encrypts data
   - TLS is often refered to as SSL even though they are different protocols, dont get confused
+- **SCEP** - Simple Certificate Enrollment Protocol, way to request a certificate for non AD devices (ex. switches)
 - **HTTP, FTP, Telnet, SMB1, SNMP1** - unencrypted communication protocols referenced in this article
+- **OCSP** - Online Certificate Status Protocol, used in tandem with CRLs to determine validity of an issued certificate
 - **HTTPS, FTPS/VSFTP/SCP, SSH, SMB3, SNMP3** - encrypted communication protocols referenced in this article

 ### Keys: